Introduction

 It is recommended that BYOD should not connect directly to corporate resources without the deployment of a gateway.
 Examples of non-traditional security controls are capabilities that support in-application data containerisation, file-based DRM, remote wipe capabilities, and CASB functions.
 Alternative solutions such as pixel streaming (VDI or RBI) may reduce the need for direct file access.

 End users should not have administrative control of corporately managed endpoints, noting that this may not be applicable to BYOD solutions or VDI based remote access solutions.
+For further information refer to the Cloud Security Alliance, Zero Trust Remote Access with Privileged Access Management and ASD, Secure Administration publications.

 Security visibility